- 1 Applications

 Creating a new application

-- Select this type to create an application that supports Interactive Voice Response (IVR) and voice call routing.
-If you enable omnichannel support, it can also support chat interactions.
+Select this type to create an application that supports Interactive Voice Response (IVR) and voice call routing.
+After you create a default type application, you can enable it for digital interactions (i.e. chat) by enabling omnichannel support in the Application settings.

 Click Create to save it and go back to the Applications page.
 Or, click Create and Open to save the application and open it for editing.